raheel-zeropoint/IBM-Git-Course/README.md

 # IBM-Git-Course
-This repository is made to learn git via IBM Full Stack course
+This repository is made to learn git via IBM Full Stack course.